uclahs-cds/package-moPepGen/docs/vignette.md

 ### Splitting

-The `splitFasta` is provided to split a variant peptide database into several separate databases for tiered database searching.
+The `splitFasta` command is provided to split a variant peptide database into several separate databases for tiered database searching, particularly for the purpose of database-specific false disocvery rate control.

 ```shell
 mkdir -p split